MZandtheRaspberryPi/im_practical_programming/README.md

 ![spot_micro_demo](./spot_micro_demo.gif)

 ### robo_arm
-This is a robot arm project that has two capabilities.
+This is a robot arm project that I built from the ground up, including the software.
+It has two capabilities.
 The first is an arduino based arm that can be controlled via onboard joysticks and displays output to an OLED screen as it moves in x, y, z space with an inverse kinematic model.
 The second is a ROS Powered version that uses rosserial to communicate with the master node, and allows publishing of messages on a topic to command the arm in x, y, z coordinates.
+You can get to the repo [here](https://github.com/MZandtheRaspberryPi/robo_arm).
 ![roboarm](roboarm.gif)

 [Here](https://www.youtube.com/watch?v=9vvvBXWQKJA) is a demo of the arduino based version of the arm, and [here](https://www.youtube.com/watch?v=Fptv3H4Jj54) is a demo of the ros based version of the arm.